bywatersolutions/koha-plugin-unique-management-gentle-nudge/Koha/Plugin/Com/ByWaterSolutions/UniqueCollections/README.md

 # Configuration

-To send a message to MessageBee instead of having Koha process and send the notice locally, the message content must be a YAML blob of key/value pairs.
-The only one that is required is `messagebee: yes` which tells the plugin this message is destined for MessageBee.
+To send a message to Unique Collections instead of having Koha process and send the notice locally, the message content must be a YAML blob of key/value pairs.
+The only one that is required is `messagebee: yes` which tells the plugin this message is destined for Unique Collections.

 Other keys you may use are:
 * `message` - message_queue.message_id - Sends the message queue data, this should always be transmitted as well